 As I walked out of the ring, an Asian judge approached with tears in his eyes.

-He slapped me on the back and said, "That was one of the most wonderful things I have ever seen."
+He slapped me on the back and said, "That was one of the most generous things I have ever seen."

 I just nodded at him and said, "Thanks."